MQL4 - automated forex trading /

 //-----------------------------------------------------------------------

 In this case, the names of formal parameters do not "resemble" the names of variables used in the basic program.
-However, this doesn't prevent us from using this function in the program.
+However, this does not prevent us from using this function in the program.

 //--------------------------------------------------------------------